tkilias/docker-db/README.md

 # What is in this repository?

-This repository represents a dockerized version of the EXASOL DB 6.0.0 suitable for testing.
+This repository contains a dockerized version of the EXASOL DB version 6.0 suitable for testing.

 Currently supported features:
-- start/stop database
+- create / start / stop a database in a virtual cluster
-- UDF framework
+- use the UDF framework
-- port forwarding
+- expose ports from containers on the local host
-- software update
+- update the virtual cluster
-- backups on archive volumes
+- create backups on archive volumes

-Features currently not supported, but will be supported shortly:
+Features to be supported soon:
 - block devices for data storage
 - backups on remote volumes
 - license handling